PROTONIX DELAYED-RELEASE- pantoprazole sodium tablet, delayed release

 PROTONIX For Delayed-Release Oral Suspension and PROTONIX Delayed-Release Tablets are indicated for:

-PROTONIX is indicated for maintenance of healing of erosive esophagitis and reduction in relapse rates of daytime and nighttime heartburn symptoms in adult patients with GERD.
+PROTONIX is indicated for maintenance of healing of EE and reduction in relapse rates of daytime and nighttime heartburn symptoms in adult patients with GERD.
 Controlled studies did not extend beyond 12 months.

 PROTONIX is supplied as delayed-release granules in packets for preparation of oral suspensions or as delayed-release tablets.
 The recommended dosages are outlined in Table 1.